-the eagerly anticipated new season colour card from norwegian paint manufacturer jotun landed in my inbox earlier this week, and i could barely contain my delight as i scrolled through the (seemingly) never-ending carousel of beautifully curated imagery!
+The new season colour card from Norwegian paint manufacturer Jotun landed in my inbox earlier this week, and I could barely contain my delight as i scrolled through the (seemingly) never-ending carousel of beautifully curated imagery!

-if you’ve been following me over on instagram you’ll have seen that i’m currently crushing on the southern mallorcan colour palette, and the new rhythm of life colour card hits those tones right on the head, with a glorious range of 32 new paints that perfectly capture the peachy coral, sun-bleached greens and various shades of balearic blue i’ve been lusting after lately.
+If you follow me over on Instagram you’ll have seen that I was crushing on the Southern Mallorcan colour palette whilst on holiday on the island recently, and the new Rhythm of Life colour card hits those tones right on the head.
+The glorious range of 32 new paints perfectly capture the peachy coral, sun-bleached greens and various shades of Balearic blue I’ve been lusting after lately.

-seriously, aren’t these all just totally swoonworthy? i’ve mentioned before how much i’m itching to paint over the white walls of my rental, and these gorgeous images are almost sending me over the edge! that said, i wouldn’t know which colour to opt for since they’re all so delicious, so perhaps its a good thing i’m not able to actually see this desire through without risking the ire of my landlord..!
+I’ve mentioned before how much I’m itching to paint over the white walls of my rental, and these gorgeous images are almost sending me over the edge!
+That said, I wouldn’t know which colour to opt for since they’re all so delicious, so perhaps its a good thing I’m not able to actually see this desire through without risking the ire of my landlord..!

 Have any of these new shades caught your eye?